Robust-Wide: Robust Watermarking against Instruction-driven Image Editing: Background

 \subsection{Robust Watermarking}

 Robust watermarking is widely used for IP protection and forensics.
 Traditional methods (\eg, DWT-DCT \cite{rahman2013dwt} and DWT-DCT-SVD \cite{rahman2013dwt}) embed a pre-defined watermark message into transformed domains to achieve simple robustness against different operations, e.g., affine transformation, scaling, etc. HiDDeN \cite{Zhu_2018_ECCV} is the first to leverage deep neural networks for watermark embedding and extraction.
 Importantly, it simulates JPEG compression into a differential module, inserted into the famous encoder-noise layer-decoder framework for robustness enhancement.
-RivaGAN \cite{zhang2019robust} applies a customized attention-based mechanism to embed diverse data and includes a separate adversarial networks for optimizing robustness.
-Afterwards, MBRS \cite{Jia_2021} utilizes a mixture of real JPEG, simulated JPEG, and noise-free images to get superior robustness performance against JPEG compression, which is also robust to various digital distortions.
-In addition to digital robustness, numerous works (LFM \cite{wengrowski2019light}, StegaStamp \cite{tancik2020stegastamp}, RIHOOP \cite{jia2020rihoop}, PIMoG \cite{fang2022pimog}) try to acquire robustness against physical operations such as screen-shooting, print-shooting, etc. However, none of them can resist instruction-driven image editing, which belongs to digital distortions.
+RivaGAN \cite{zhang2019robust} applies a customized attention-based mechanism to embed diverse data and includes a separate adversarial network for optimizing robustness.
+Afterwards, MBRS \cite{jia2021mbrs} utilizes a mixture of real JPEG, simulated JPEG, and noise-free images to get superior robustness performance against JPEG compression. \zj{Similarly, CIN \cite{ma2022towards} combines invertible and non-invertible mechanisms for robustness} to various digital distortions.
+In addition to digital robustness, numerous works (LFM \cite{wengrowski2019light}, StegaStamp \cite{tancik2020stegastamp}, RIHOOP \cite{jia2020rihoop}, PIMoG \cite{fang2022pimog}) try to acquire robustness against physical operations such as screen-shooting, print-shooting, etc. Recently, SepMark \cite{10.1145/3581783.3612471} utilizes a unified framework for source tracing and Deepfake detection which also achieves robustness against face manipulations, a special form of image editing.
+However, none of them can resist instruction-driven image editing (\zj{see \Tref{tab:main results}}.)